green-coding-solutions/documentation/content/en/docs/measuring/debugging.md

 Some container do not have `bash`.
 However `sh`, which has less capabilities,
 should be available in most cases.

+### --print-logs

+If your container fails to boot in the GMT many of the prior mentioned debugging flags do not help.

+Since this is usually related to a problem in the `Dockerfile` you can show the output of the docker build client by adding `--print-logs`

 ## Debugging containers via HTTP / exposed ports

 If entering the container looks fine and you need to access them through some of their